URL Unfurl Not Working: How to Fix Link Previews on iMessage, Discord & More

 Why does my image appear as a small square thumbnail in iMessage instead of a large card?

-iOS crops og:image to a square thumbnail in compact thread views.
-The full 1200×630 image appears when the recipient taps on the preview to expand it.
-For the best compact thumbnail, ensure the key visual subject of your image is centred so it looks good when square-cropped.
+iOS crops og:image to a square thumbnail in the compact thread view.
+The full 1200 × 630 image appears when the recipient taps the preview to expand it.
+For the best compact thumbnail, keep the key visual subject of your image centred so it looks good when square-cropped.

 Does iMessage support Twitter Card tags?